Return to Guide to the Synagogue for Interfaith Couples and Families.

 The Conservative movement grew out of the mid-19th century idea of Positive Historical Judaism, pioneered by German Jewish reformer Zecharias Frankel.
 In the United States, Conservative Judaism was at one point the largest movement.
 It's a reform movement (lower case) that embraces traditional Jewish legal process.
 Hence, Conservative Jews rely on Jewish legal reasoning to justify the ordination of women, for example.

 Conservative synagogue services are most often mainly in Hebrew.
 Most of the prayers appear precisely as they do in an Orthodox prayerbook.
 The Conservative movement changes the Hebrew of some of the prayers, usually in very minor ways.
-For example, in the morning blessings, most siddurim have Jewish men bless God that they are not created female and not created as a non-Jew.
-Conservative movement scholars found an alternative text in a medieval prayerbook that blessed God for making the individual in the divine image, as a Jew, and used those positive versions of the blessings, so that they would no longer stigmatize women and non-Jews.
+For example, in the morning blessings, most siddurim have Jewish men bless God that they are not created female and not created as someone not Jewish.
+Conservative movement scholars found an alternative text in a medieval prayerbook that blessed God for making the individual in the divine image, as a Jew, and used those positive versions of the blessings, so that they would no longer stigmatize women and those who are not Jewish.
 This is very typical of Conservative Judaism: an ideological change based in an alternative historical text.
 It's also typical in that it's a change that's very subtle to a newcomer to the synagogue.

 The Conservative movement considers the children of Jewish mothers to be Jewish.
-Children of a Jewish father and a non-Jewish mother are not technically Jewish under the rule of matrilineal descent.
+Children of a Jewish father and a mother who is not Jewish are not technically Jewish under the rule of matrilineal descent.
 Some interfaith families who want to raise Jewish children have conversion ceremonies for their children in order for them to participate in Conservative synagogues.

 Conservative synagogues often have a lot to offer interfaith couples.
 Services tend to be more traditional but the pages are announced and there may be cantorial or choral singing and instruments, like an organ.
 Conservative synagogues often have great educational programming, both for children and for adults and families.
 Check for children's services--many Conservative congregations offer them.
 The Conservative Movement's Federation of Jewish Men's Clubs has made outreach to interfaith families their priority.
 Active laypeople in the Conservative movement have been at the forefront of outreach to interfaith families--the impulse to do this comes from the heart of the movement.